Demographics of Morocco: Ethnic groups

-The Arab population of Morocco is a result of the inflow of nomadic Arab tribes from the Arabian Peninsula since the Muslim conquest of the Maghreb in the 7th century with a major wave in the 11th century.
-The major migration to the region by Arab tribes was in the 11th century when the tribes of Banu Hilal and Banu Sulaym, along with others, were sent by the Fatimids to defeat a Berber rebellion and then settle in the Maghreb.
+The Arab population of Morocco is a result of the inflow of Arab tribes from the Arabian Peninsula and the Levant since the Muslim conquest of the Maghreb in the 7th century, with a major wave in the 11th century.
+During the 11th century, a major migration to the region by Arab tribes occurred as the tribes of Banu Hilal and Banu Sulaym, along with others, were sent by the Fatimids to defeat a Berber rebellion; these tribes then settled in the Maghreb.
 Between the Nile and the Red Sea were Arab tribes expelled from Arabia for their turbulence, Banu Hilal and Banu Sulaym, who often plundered farming areas in the Nile Valley.
 According to Ibn Khaldun, whole tribes set off with women, children, ancestors, animals and camping equipment.
-These tribes, who arrived in the region of Morocco around the 12th-13th centuries, and later the Ma'qil in the 14th century, contributed to a more extensive ethnic, genetic, cultural, and linguistic Arabization of Morocco over time, especially beyond the major urban centres and the northern regions which were the main sites of Arabization up to that point.
+These tribes, who arrived in the region of Morocco around the 12th-13th centuries, and later the Ma'qil in the 14th century, contributed to a more extensive ethnic, genetic, cultural, and linguistic Arabization of Morocco over time, especially beyond the major urban centres and the northern regions which had previously been the main sites of Arabization.

-The Berber population mainly lives in the mountainous regions of Morocco where some preserve Berber culture, and are split into three groups; Rifians, Shilha, and Central Atlas Amazigh.
-The Rifians inhabit the Rif mountains, the Shilha inhabit the Anti-Atlas mountains, and the Central Atlas Amazigh inhabit the Middle Atlas mountains.
+The Berber population mainly lives in the mountainous regions of Morocco where some preserve Berber culture, and are split into three major groups; Rifians, Shilha, Central Atlas Amazigh. other groups include Senhaja de Srair, Ghomara, Ait Iznassen, and Figuig Berbers.
+The Rifians inhabit the eastern Rif mountains, the Shilha inhabit the Anti-Atlas and Jbel Saghro and High Atlas mountains and the Sous valley, the Central Atlas Amazigh inhabit the Middle Atlas mountains.
 The Arabized Berbers who constitute about a quarter of the population are the Berbers who were Arabized mainly as a result of the Arab nomad inflow, and have adopted Arab culture and the Arabic language as their native language, especially those who sought the protection of the Bedouin.
 Some parts of the population are descendants of refugees who fled Spain after the Reconquista in the 15th century.

-The Trans-Saharan slave trade brought a population of Sub-Saharan Africans to Morocco.
-After the founding of Israel and start of the Arab-Israeli conflict in 1948, many Jews felt compelled to leave Morocco especially after the anti-Jewish riots in Oujda, and many fled to Israel, Europe, and North America, and by 1967 250,000 Jews left Morocco.
-In a 2021 survey on 1,200 Moroccan adults, 68% were Arab, 25.6% were Berber, 3.6% were Sahrawi, and 2.7% were others.
+The Trans-Saharan slave trade brought a minority population of Sub-Saharan Africans to Morocco.
+After the founding of Israel and start of the Arab-Israeli conflict in 1948, many Jews felt compelled to leave Morocco and emigrate fled to Israel, Europe, and North America, and by 1967, 250,000 Jews left Morocco.
+According to a 2021 survey on 1,200 Moroccan adults, 68% were Arab, 25.6% were Berber, 3.6% were Sahrawi, and 2.7% were others.